kolkhis/tech-notes/linux/monitoring/monitoring.md

 Manual inspection of system resource usage and logs is valid for one or two systems, but tedious and not valid at scale.
 This is why monitoring tools exist.

+Most 3rd party tools will be installed in `/opt`.
+E.g., Install Loki in `/opt/loki`

 ## Table of Contents
 * [Monitoring Tools for Linux Systems](#monitoring-tools-for-linux-systems)